kasuken/Placify/README.md

 ![](https://www.placify.xyz/api/draw/1920/768)

+## Production Environment

+You can find the application at this link: [https://www.placify.xyz](https://www.placify.xyz)

 ## How it works

 It's very simple, you can add an img tag in your HTML page and it will be replaced with a placeholder image.